/>

 It’s no coincidence that Colorado Springs is ripe with speakeasies and “hidden” bars.
 The city was once a forerunner in the prohibition of alcohol, with its founder, William J. Palmer, leading the charge.
 There were temperance rallies, bartenders sentenced to jail time, and liquor-lined trap doors filling the walls of downtown estates.

-Now more than 100 years later, Colorado Springs is a hub of craft brewing and distilling, along with a whole lot of bars, some of which seem to be knocking on the door of our city’s past.
+Today, more than 100 years later, Colorado Springs is a hub of craft brewing and distilling, along with a whole lot of bars—some of which seem to be knocking on the door of our city’s past.

-Here’s our list of our favorite speakeasies and hidden bars around the city:
+Here’s our list of our favorite Colorado Springs speakeasies and hidden bars around the city:

 101 North Tejon Street, Colorado Springs, CO 80903